 Steven Chesbro – will ask him to provide update on ETAs

-Anne Reicherter – will ask her to report on specific follow up plans such as the psychometric assessment of the CPI, and she needs to include details on timeframe, etc.
+Anne Reicherter – will ask her to report on specific follow up plans such as the psychometric assessment of the CPI

 Updates on reimbursement?
 It would be relevant to get information on staff losses in SNF.
-Lots of clinicians have been laid off

-Common terminology: initial concerns that it was not inclusive of PTA educators.
-The PTA SIG created a group to add to the terminology that was created.
+Common terminology: The PTA SIG created a group to add to the terminology that was created.
 The NCCE and PTA SIG want to push the terminology forward.
-Carol is encouraging them to present the documents together rather than as two different documents.

 Discussion on how to go about appointing somebody from our group to be part of the advisory committee for Liaison International.
-Do the members have to vote on an individual or is it an appointed position?
-It should be a clinician.
-That person would be a guest of the CE SIG board but not an official board member.

 Colorado CE SIG: will ask Jenny Rodriguez to do a brief presentation.